jvandew/imgdetect/README.md

 Object recognition in images.
 Currently just a work in progress Bayesian topic model detector built for a class project.

-The included test file can compiled and run using:
+The included test file can compiled and run (in one step) using:

+    make go

+Alternatively, shell masochists can compile and run manually with:

     scalac -cp .:share/OpenCV/java/opencv-248.jar CVTest.scala
     scala -cp .:share/OpenCV/java/opencv-248.jar -Djava.library.path=share/OpenCV/java CVTest